Skip to content

 query: "sales.filter(sale_date >= ${yesterday} and sale_date < ${today})"

-1. Server Overview > Schema tab, Click the Export or Import button next to any store.
-The dialog opens pre-filled with the store namespace.
+1. Server Overview, Schema tab.
+Click Export or Import next to any store.
+The dialog opens with the store namespace pre-filled.

-2. Schedules panel, Create an export or import task with a manifest.
+2. Schedules panel.
+Create a task with export or import as its type, then paste or upload a manifest.

-Run NowExecute immediately.
-The dialog shows progress and results.
+Run NowExecutes immediately.
+The dialog shows progress and a final result panel.

 FieldRequiredDescription